 Studies in the Global South are predominately in the Asian continent, specifically China but also India…. etc..
 These articles focus on a variety of modes, population groups and equity conceptualizations and standards but namely, for papers that focus on cases in the Asian content outside of China, they state…. .
 In China, though formally considered a country within the Global South is developed in terms of data and analysis (?).

-Within studies that examine South America, many studies mention this absence: Benevenuto and Caulfield (2020) examines the transport needs of populations in Northeastern Brasil and suggests context matters especially for the selected case study as “the links between transport development, social exclusion, and poverty have been increasingly recognised in the literature” and where “the poverty level is the most severe in the country and where the social dimension of transport has been continuously neglected at the planning stage”.
-Similarly, G. Boisjoly et al. (2020) examines public transit accessibility measures for various cities in Brazil and also mentions this gap.
-Furthermore, some South American focused papers highlight the importance in examining region-specific transport equity concerns: for instance, Falavigna and Hernandez (2016) measures public transport affordability in Montevideo, Uruguay and Cordoba, Argentina: their motivation is the recognition that in “Latin American cities, public transport affordability is one of the main obstacles to mobility”.
-Similarly, Rivas et al. (2021) examines transportation affordability in 12 cities in South America and the Caribbean and identifies similar findings that demonstrate that the people within the bottom income quantile experience a disproportionate transportation related financial burden.
-Parallel to this finding, Tiznado-Aitken, Munoz, and Hurtubia (2018) examines public transport accessibility and quality of walking environments for the city of Santiago de Chile across a diversity of inequity dimensions: correlations between low income and low access are identified, in addition to low urban quality.
+Within studies that examine South America, many studies mention an absence of evidence on topics that are relevant to the region..
+In Brasil, Benevenuto and Caulfield (2020) examines the transport needs of populations in Northeastern Brasil and suggests context matters especially for the selected case study as “the links between transport development, social exclusion, and poverty have been increasingly recognised in the literature” and even when poverty levels are particularly high, “the social dimension of transport has been continuously neglected at the planning stage”.
+Similarly, Boisjoly et al. (2020) examines public transit accessibility measures for various cities in Brazil and also mentions this gap.
+Furthermore, the importance in examining region-specific transport equity concerns in South America is highlighted.
+For instance, Falavigna and Hernandez (2016) recognize that in “Latin American cities, public transport affordability is one of the main obstacles to mobility” and that motivated their study in Montevideo, Uruguay and Cordoba, Argentina.
+Similar motivations can be found in , Rivas et al. (2021) who examines transportation affordability in 12 cities in South America and the Caribbean..
+In Santiago de Chile, Tiznado-Aitken, Munoz, and Hurtubia (2018) examines public transport accessibility and quality of walking environments, identifying two dimensions that are not usually studied hand in hand despite the multidimensional mobility inequities observed in Latin America.

-Studies focusing on Africa, are even more sparse.
-Of the studies that contain case studies placed in Africa, all state similar scarcity of literature but on different topics.
+Studies focusing on Africa, are even more sparse compared to South America but on different topics.
 Fried et al. (2020) applies the Sustainability Development Goals (SDG) on Nairobi’s Matatus; Thondoo et al. (2020) examines infrastructure needs from the perspective of transport poverty for Port Luis city, Mauritius; Saving Mothers et al. (2019) examines timely access to emergency and newborn care for mothers in Uganda; Berhe, Martinez, and Verplanke (2014) examines perceived and measured quality of life indicators in Mekelle, Ethiopia.
+These papers usually use own data collection on objective and subjective measures, given the lack of official, open and georeferenced data that could advance straightforward studies around transport justice.

-Furthermore, the majority of papers focus on urban context (85% of studies) as opposed to the rural regions.
-This focus leans into an existing case selection bias: institutions of research are often in urban areas and thus they study and identify gaps in what is proximate.
-However, some studies are still focus on rural region.
-For instance, Cao and Stanley (2017) examines transportation disadvantage from the perspective of inter-island transport planning in the rural Philippines; residences (who are often socially disadvantaged) in these remote places rely on infrequent inter-island ferry trips to secure necessities and this paper indicates that social exclusion may be alleviated in increasing the level of service of these inter-island transport methods.
-Other papers focus on road development, for instance Parry et al. (2018) suggest that road development, classically seen as an economic driver and contributor to urban agglomeration effects, may be more harmful than helpful: they study remote communities in the Amazonian and suggest that “increasing accessibility through road building would be maladaptive, exposing marginalized people to further harm and exacerbating climatic change by driving deforestation”.
+From all the studies included in the review, 85% focus on urban context.
+This focus leans into an existing case selection bias: research institutions are often in urban areas and thus, they study and identify gaps in what is proximate and where most data are available.
+However, some studies are still focus on rural regions.
+For instance, Cao and Stanley (2017) examine transportation disadvantage from the perspective of inter-island transport planning in the rural Philippines.
+Residences (who are often socially disadvantaged) in these remote places rely on infrequent inter-island ferry trips to secure necessities.
+This paper indicate that social exclusion may be alleviated in increasing the level of service of these inter-island transport modes.
+Other papers focus on road development, classically seen as an economic driver and contributor to urban agglomeration effects, which may be more harmful than helpful (Parry et al., 2018).
+The authors study remote communities in the Amazonian and suggest that “increasing accessibility through road building would be maladaptive, exposing marginalized people to further harm and exacerbating climatic change by driving deforestation”.